gladden4work/Download-Web-Table-Extension/README.md

 - Download as CSV or copy as TSV
 - Options for delimiter and line endings
-- Automatically expands paginated tables, including custom dropdowns like Quasar
+- Automatically expands paginated tables, including custom dropdowns like Quasar and waits for rows to finish loading before export

 ## Development